emb-riscv/specs-markdown/csrs.md

 ## Main Stack Pointer (`spm`)

-The `spm` CSR is an XLEN-bit read-write register that holds the main stack pointer.
+The `spm` CSR is an xlen-bits read-write register that holds the main stack pointer.
 It is always the default stack pointer after reset.
 Interrupts and exceptions always use this stack to store the exception frame.